DianaBorrego/DPGraphJ/README.md

 To test the implemented code, we run a main where the data is initialised, the initial vertex is created, and from it the solution to the problem is generated.
 This solution is stored in a GraphTree.

-It is also possible to visualise the hypergraph and the AND/OR graph generated during the process of searching for the optimal solution by using the methods toDotHypergraph and toDotAndOr, respectively, which generate .gv files that can be visualised using GraphViz (even in its online version http://www.webgraphviz.com).
+It is also possible to visualise the hypergraph and the AND/OR graph generated during the process of searching for the optimal solution by using the methods toDotHypergraph and toDotAndOr, respectively, which generate .gv files that can be visualised using GraphViz (even in its online tool http://www.webgraphviz.com).

 ```java
 public class TestEquipReplace {